ChrisAlderson/pop-api/README.md

 ### Advanced setup

-For the advanded setup we will create a model using [`mongoose`](https://github.com/Automattic/mongoose) and a route controller extending from `BaseContentController`.
+For the advanced setup we will create a model using [`mongoose`](https://github.com/Automattic/mongoose) and a route controller extending from `BaseContentController`.
 Below we create a simple [`mongoose`](https://github.com/Atomattic/mongoose) model.